jgagneastro/banyan_sigma/README.md

        XYZ_SEP: N-sigma separation between the optimal or measured XYZ position of the star and the multivariate Gaussian model of this Bayesian hypothesis (no units).
        UVW_SEP: N-sigma separation between the optimal or measured UVW position of the star and the multivariate Gaussian model of this Bayesian hypothesis (no units).
        MAHALANOBIS: Mahalanobis distance between the optimal or measured XYZUVW position of the star and the multivariate Gaussian model.
 A Mahalanobis distance is a generalization of a 6D N-sigma distance that accounts for covariances.
-       BESTYA_STR: A sub-structure similar to those described above for the most probable young association (ignoring the field possibility).
-       YA_PROB: The Bayesian probability (0 to 1) that this object belongs to any young association (i.e., excluding the field).
-       LIST_PROB_YAS: A list of young associations with at least 5% Bayesian probability.
-Their relative probabilities (%) are specified between parentheses.
-       BEST_HYP: Most probable Bayesian hypothesis (including the field)
-       BEST_YA: Most probable single young association.